-The Sumatran tiger is a tiger subspecies found on the Indonesian island of Sumatra.
-It is one of the smallest tigers.
+The Sumatran tiger is a subspecies of tiger found on the Indonesian island of Sumatra.
+It is one of the smallest tiger species, living primarily in rainforests.

 Classification: Panthera tigris sondaica